 What Type of Italian Sausage Should I Use?

-I used one pound of hot Italian sausage in links so I needed to remove the casings.
+I used one pound of hot Italian sausage links so I needed to remove the casings.
 If you can find one pound of your favorite brand of sausage without casings, it makes things even faster.

 The hot Italian sausage adds the perfect pop of spiciness without being too hot or spicy but if you or your family are more sensitive to spicy foods, then I recommend sweet Italian sausage instead.